-• Fourth, CAREC can galvanize a revitalized and strengthened partnership consisting of CAREC's existing and new development partners and with other regional cooperation platforms to bring their collective capacities and finances to support member countries on the global agendas within their own areas of comparative advantage.
+support the SDGs and COP21.
+To this end, CAREC can galvanize a revitalized and strengthened partnership consisting of CAREC's existing and new development partners and can also work closely together with other regional cooperation platforms.
+This will help bring collective capacities and finances of all development partners to support member countries on progressing on the international global agenda.